American Society of Plastic Surgeons

 • When do I return for follow-up care?

 Healing will continue for several weeks as swelling decreases.
-Your plastic surgeon will place you on a regimen of dilating your vagina after surgery.
 Continue to follow your plastic surgeon's instructions and attend follow-up visits as scheduled.

 Logo